jenkins-x/jx-docs/content/en/v3/admin/platforms/azure/svc_principal.md

 * Microsoft Entra ID App registration admin role;`Cloud Application Administrator`.
 * Microsoft Graph API permission;`Application.ReadWrite.All`.

-Further details can be found under [Jenkins X Azure Module Prequisites](https://github.com/jenkins-x/terraform-azurerm-jx#prerequisites)
+Further details can be found under [JayeX Azure Module Prequisites](https://github.com/jenkins-x/terraform-azurerm-jx#prerequisites)
 ### Create service principal with subscription roles
 The first step is to create a new service principal (APP_NAME) and to assign it the subscription built-in roles `Contributor` and `User Access Administrator`.
 > 💡 If you are using a local terminal, prior to executing the following commands, in the local terminal log into Azure (`az login`) with an ID that has the necessary privileges (i.e. Owner).